biglotteryfund/blf-alpha/controllers/apply-next/docs/validation-rules.md

 #### Mappings

-The legal contact role shows the following choices depending on the organisation type:
+The senior contact role shows the following choices depending on the organisation type:

 | Organisation type                                | Choices                                   |
 | ------------------------------------------------ | ----------------------------------------- |